 Prince illustrated stories for magazines such as Collier's, The Saturday Evening Post, Red Book, The Woman's Home Companion, and Cosmopolitan.
 He also produced illustrations for the work of authors such as James Street, Philip Wylie, Kathleen Norris, William Saroyan, and Arnold Bennet.
 He was noted for his illustrations of the stories of Roark Bradford, and, among other advertising assignments, illustrated an advertising campaign for Dodge cars.

-On November 10, 1951 Prince died of a self-inflicted .32 caliber gunshot wound in the studio of his home in the Glenwood development of Chapel Hill.
+On November 10, 1951 Prince died of a self-inflicted .32 caliber gunshot wound in the studio of his home in the Greenwood development of Chapel Hill.
 He is buried

 in the Chapel Hill Cemetery.